 Lamb shanks, coriander, cumin, star anise, olive oil, garlic, carrots, celery, onion, rosemary, thyme, red wine, tomatoes, balsamic vinegar, salt, chicken stock (free-range chicken bones, carrots, celery, onion, garlic, water, parsley, peppercorns, bay leaves).

-TO COOK INDIVIDUAL AND SMALL: Remove plastic film, cover with foil, and place in a preheated 180C oven for 25-35 (from fresh/defrosted) to 60 minutes (from frozen), or until heated through.
-To reheat in microwave, pierce the plastic film and microwave for 4 (from fresh/defrosted) to 10 minutes from frozen, or until heated through.
+To cook, remove plastic bag, cover with foil, and place in a preheated 180C oven for 25-35 (from defrosted) to 60 minutes (from frozen), or until heated through.
+To reheat in microwave, pierce the bag and microwave for 4 (from defrosted) to 10 minutes (from frozen), or until heated through.

-This dish is microwavable.
+This tray is microwavable.
 Please ensure your microwave is large enough to fit the foil tray, or empty into a micro-wave safe container till evenly heated through.

 DEFROST INFORMATION: suitable for freezing.
 May be cooked straight from frozen or defrosted overnight in the fridge.
 Once defrosted, keep refrigerated and consume within 48 hours.